-A number of other cancers are often associated with these tumors, including:
+Other cancers are often associated with this tumor, including:

 - Chest pain or pressure